 Tax calculations vary depending on the type of tax, jurisdiction, tax rate, type of earning, amount of deductions, etc. It’s critical that employers keep up with the changes to income tax withholding, unemployment tax, and other tax deductions.

 The Equal Pay Act requires organizations to pay men and women equal wages for equal work.
 This makes it illegal for employers to pay women lower wages for jobs requiring the same skills, effort, and responsibility.
-Almost all U.S. states have also enacted their own equal pay laws, so it’s critical that employers take proactive steps to eliminate pay disparity and to ensure equal pay for equal work.
+Most states have also enacted their own equal pay laws, so it’s critical that employers take proactive steps to eliminate pay disparity and to ensure equal pay for equal work.